raspberrypilearning/morse-code-virtual-radio/worksheet.md

   *Note: The 1kΩ R2 resistor is there in both circuits to give the GPIO pin a fail-safe protection, in case we mistakenly set the pin to be in OUTPUT mode.*

-### The practice

-Fortunately, the Raspberry Pi has all the above circuitry *built in* and we can select either a pull up or a pull down circuit *in our code* for each GPIO pin.
+Fortunately, the Raspberry Pi has all the above circuitry built in and we can select either a pull up or a pull down circuit *in our code* for each GPIO pin.
 This sets up some internal circuitry that is too small for us to see.
 So you can get away with just using two jumper wires here, although you're welcome to wire it up the way shown above if you wish.
 Let's use pin #7 as an example:

 - Pull up configuration